Skip to content

 2. Agile development

-The former gives you insight into your data, so you can make informed decisions on how to enrich your services and on the integrity pitfalls to avoid when scaling them.
+The former gives you insight into your data so you can make informed decisions about how to enrich your services and the integrity pitfalls to avoid when scaling them.

 “Unlike small startups, enterprise companies need to deal with putting 1000s of employees first—not the technologies or processes.”

-But if they do work, you’re effectively beating the competition while taking into consideration the decades of insights only your enterprise has when compared to a months-old startup.
+But if they do work, you’re effectively beating the competition while considering the decades of insights only your enterprise has when compared to a months-old startup.

 Making the most of your data in 2023 & beyond